daviddias/awesome-hacking-locations/README.md

 #### Coffee Bar

 > Big and spacious space with many seats, lots of plugs, not that great WiFi.
-During summer it may get quiet hot as no AC/good air flow.
+During summer it may get quite hot as no AC/good airflow.

 Wifi | Power | Address | Open Hours
 ---- | ----- | ------- | ----------